 The Company does not seek to gain any advantage through the improper use of favors or other inducements.
 Good judgment and moderation must be exercised to avoid misinterpretation and adverse effect on the reputation of the Company or its associates.
 Offering, giving, soliciting or receiving any form of bribe to or from an employee of a customer or supplier to influence that employee’s conduct is strictly prohibited.

 Cash or cash-equivalent gifts must not be given by an associate to any person or enterprise.
 Gifts, favors and entertainment may be given to non-governmental employees if what is given:

-See also subsection E below for considerations relating to gifts to foreign officials and Section VI.
+See also subsection E below for considerations relating to gifts to foreign officials and Section VII.
 B below for considerations relating to gifts to government employees.

-Gifts, favors, entertainment or other inducements may not be accepted by associates or members of their immediate families from any person or organization that does or seeks to do business with, or is a competitor of, the Company except as common courtesies usually associated with customary business practices.
-If the gift is of more than token value, the Compliance Committee must approve its acceptance (or retention if disclosure is made after a gift is received).
+Gifts, favors, entertainment or other inducements may not be accepted by associates or members of their immediate families from any person or organization that does or seeks to do business with, or is a competitor of, the Company, except as common courtesies usually associated with customary business practices.
+If the gift is of more than a reasonable, industry-norm value, the Compliance Committee must approve its acceptance (or retention if disclosure is made after a gift is received).